Vonage/vivid-3/docs/accessibility/resources.md

 ## Design systems and accessibility

-Ensuring that our design system is accessible is crucial to ensuring that all of JET’s products are accessible.
+Ensuring that our design system is accessible is crucial to ensuring that all of Vonage’s products are accessible.
 Below are some resources related to design systems and accessibility:

 - [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/)
 - [Inclusive components](https://inclusive-components.design/)